 If you’re buying insurance on the private market, talk to an insurance broker.
 You’ll pay the same price for coverage through a broker, as you would if you bought the policy privately.

 Insurance brokers can help you find the best health insurance policy for your financial and personal medical needs.
 They can sell Affordable Care Act policies, short-term insurance through traditional carriers, or healthcare ministry coverage.

 Policy coverage and prices vary by state, for Affordable Care Act policies.
 This insurance covers pre-existing conditions.
 Read your policy carefully, as there are limitations that may be new to you if you’re used to a group insurance plan with a wide-open network of providers.
 So, do a side by side comparison of policies and prices.

-Many of the traditional insurance carriers like Blue Cross and Blue Shield of Kansas City also offer short-term insurance policies.
+Some traditional insurance carriers offer short-term insurance policies.
 They’re meant to be an “in-between” option, and they don’t meet all the ACA guidelines.

 You may also keep your former employer’s health insurance through COBRA as well.
 The Consolidated Omnibus Budget Reconciliation Act gives you 18 months of coverage after you leave a job.
 However, you’ll pay a higher premium for the plan.
 Typically, it’s full price so the costs can be high.